 [VIRTUAL] PEN Out Loud: Brandon Hobson with Rebecca Makkai

 National Book Award finalist Brandon Hobson joins PEN Out Loud to celebrate his latest novel, The Removed.
 Weaving together multiple first-person narrators and Cherokee folklore, the novel tells the story of a Cherokee family 15 years after an unjust police shooting of one of the family’s three children.
-Hobson will be joined in conversation with Pulitzer Prize finalist Rebecca Makkai to discuss the novel and its “meditation on family, grief, home, and the power of stories on both a personal and ancestral level.”
+Following a dramatic reading from the novel by Cherokee actor and playwright DeLanna Studi, Hobson will be joined in conversation with Pulitzer Prize finalist Rebecca Makkai to discuss the novel and its “meditation on family, grief, home, and the power of stories on both a personal and ancestral level.”

 This digital event will start at 8pm ET / 5pm PT.